What Are Variants and When to Use Them

 Variant parameters help you implement design variations that require varying values for block parameters.
 For more information, see Use Variant Parameters to Reuse Block Parameters with Different Values.

 Variant transitions allow you to transition to multiple design configurations within the same Stateflow® chart.
-For more information, see Code Generation Using Variant Transitions (Stateflow).
+For more information, see Control Indicator Lamp Dimmer Using Variant Conditions (Stateflow).

 Dimension variants allow you to specify symbolic dimensions that vary based on variant conditions.
-See Implement Dimension Variants for Array Sizes in Generated Code (Embedded Coder).
+See Implement Symbolic Dimensions for Array Sizes in Generated Code (Embedded Coder).

 AUTOSAR variants enable you to use variant blocks to implement AUTOSAR software components with variation points.
 See Model AUTOSAR Variants (AUTOSAR Blockset).